Table of Contents

 Adrafinil is cheaper, which makes it much more accessible.
 Modafinil can get stupid expensive if bought at a pharmacy, though granted, there are much more affordable modafinil sources.

-I’m also a big fan of adrafinil’s shorter half-life, which allows me to take it much later in the day without having to worry about it messing with my sleep.
-I often won’t know first thing in the morning what my whole day will look like, and with adrafinil, I can be a little more flexible and reactive.
+I’m also a big fan of adrafinil’s shorter half-life.
+It allows me to take the supplement much later in the day without having to worry about messing up my sleep.
+I often won’t know first thing in the morning what my whole day will look like.
+With adrafinil, I can be a little more flexible and reactive.

 Ultimately, adrafinil and modafinil are both safe, well tolerated and very effective options that are nearly identical in the end results they provide.
 If you’re on the hunt for a nootropic that will keep you awake and let you perform at peak mental capacity for hours without messing with your regular sleep cycle and causing a rebound crash, both modafinil or adrafinil fit the bill.